AleRaho/KGE-2022-Metadata-Project/README.md

 the present structure of the portal with its shortcomings: the absence of linked resources and informational layers.
 To overcome them, we have designed a possible and plausible future structure for the Data Scientia web portal, by defining its Knowledge Graph.

+You can explore deeper our work in our [public repository](https://github.com/AleRaho/KGE-2022-Metadata-Project)